-The largest invasion was recorded in 1971 when numerous families occupied both public and private lands in the Pamplona Alta area, causing uprisings and riots, then violently repressed by the armed police.
+The largest invasion goes back to 1971 when numerous families occupied the lands in Pamplona Alta area, causing uprisings and riots, then violently repressed by the armed police.

 The year of 1971 was the year of the new election campaigns for the presidency of Perù, and the President, Gen. Velasco Alvarado, in search of consensus that would have lead to his eventual reconfirmation, instead of keeping the repression’s policy adopted by the Minister of the Interior Armando Artola, tried to find a peaceful solution to this social problem that was slowly degenerating.